Montgomery C. Meigs: Civil War

 While Meigs served as Quartermaster General throughout the war he went on an extensive inspection tour from August 1863 to January 1864.
 During that time Colonel Charles Thomas acted in his stead back in Washington, D.C.
 Meigs' field services during the Civil War included command of Lieutenant General Ulysses S. Grant's base of supplies at Fredericksburg and Belle Plain, Virginia (1864); command of a division of War Department employees in the defense of Washington at the time of Jubal A. Early's raid (July 11 to 14, 1864); personally supervising the refitting and supplying of Major General William T. Sherman's army at Savannah (January 5 to 29, 1865), Goldsboro, and Raleigh, North Carolina and reopening Sherman's lines of supply (March to April 1865).
 He was brevetted to major general on July 5, 1864.

 A staunch Unionist, Meigs detested the Confederacy.
 His feelings led directly to the establishment of Arlington National Cemetery.
 On July 16, 1862, Congress passed legislation authorizing the U.S. federal government to purchase land for national cemeteries for military dead, and put the U.S. Army Quartermaster General in charge of this program.
 The Soldiers' Home in Washington, D.C., and the Alexandria Cemetery were the primary burying grounds for war dead in the D.C. area, but by late 1863 both cemeteries were full.
 In May 1864, Union forces suffered large numbers of dead in the Battle of the Wilderness.
 Meigs ordered that an examination of eligible sites be made for the establishment for a large new national military cemetery.
 Within weeks, his staff reported that Arlington Estate was the most suitable property in the area.
 The property was high and free from floods (which might unearth graves), it had a view of the District of Columbia, and it was aesthetically pleasing.
-It was also the home of Robert E. Lee, future General-in-Chief of the Confederacy, and denying Lee use of his home after the war was a valuable political consideration.
+It was also the home of Robert E. Lee, future General-in-Chief of the Confederacy, whom Meigs considered a traitor, and denying Lee use of his home after the war was a valuable political consideration.
 Although the first military burial at Arlington had been made on May 13, Meigs did not authorize establishment of burials until June 15, 1864.
 Meigs ordered that the estate be surveyed and that 200 acre be set aside for use as a cemetery.